Generic Name: nintedanib (nin TED a nib)

 What is Ofev?

-Ofev (nintedanib) is used to treat a lung disease called idiopathic pulmonary fibrosis (IPF).
-IPF causes scar tissue to form deep within your lungs.
+Ofev (nintedanib) is used in people with diseases that cause scar tissue to form deep within the lungs.
 The scar tissue thickens and becomes stiff over time, which can make it harder for your lungs to work.
 Decreased lung function can make it hard for you to breathe.
 Other medical problems can occur when your brain, heart, and other organs do not get enough oxygen.

 Before taking this medicine

-To make sure Ofev is safe for you, tell your doctor if you have:
+To make sure Ofev is safe for you, tell your doctor if you have ever had:

 if you smoke; or

-FDA pregnancy category D. Do not use Ofev if you are pregnant.
-It could harm the unborn baby.
-Tell your doctor right away if you become pregnant during treatment.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 months after your treatment ends.
+Nintedanib may harm an unborn baby.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 months after your last dose.

 How should I take Ofev?

 Ofev is usually taken 2 times per day, every 12 hours.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using Ofev.